microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 ## Open edX LMS

 The following steps show how to configure an LTI tool on a Open edX LMS.
+If you haven't deployed Open edX, using [Azure quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/application-workloads/opendx/openedx-tutor-lilac-ubuntu) is recommended.

 ### lTI 1.3